Pan Fried Chicken Thighs with lemon ready in 30 minutes.

 This could be the simplest way to cook bone-in Chicken thighs.
 After getting the skin nice and crispy, turn the thighs once to get them cooked through.
-Ready in less than 30 minutes, and they don’t have to be watched or monitored, except when you turn them over.
+They are ready in less than 30 minutes.
+They don’t have to be watched or monitored, except when you turn them over.

 Paul Bertolli, in “Cooking by Hand: A Cookbook”, wrote about this technique, which he called “bottom-up cooking”.
 You don’t roast, and you don’t seer, and you don’t grill.
 You don’t do any of the things we’ve been taught to do to chicken.
-You just lay the chicken, skin side down, in a cast iron (or similar) pan.
-Then you leave it mostly alone for about 30 minutes, flipping only once after about 20 minutes.
+Just lay the chicken, skin side down, in a cast iron (or similar) pan.
+Then, you leave it mostly alone for about 30 minutes.
+Turn them only once after about 20 minutes.

 Make sure that the thighs lie as flat as possible, which maximizes the skin for crisping.
 Use some olive oil (and maybe even some butter) to get the process rolling.
 The easiest version of the sauce has only chopped lemon rind stirred into the pan juices at the end.

 - Rind of half of a lemon, chopped